jakob-bebop/trnsd/README.md

     example in various blog posts, as well as [1])
  2. making it more convenient to use async functions in map and filter.
 This means that you don't need to wrap your map result in `Promise.all`.
-The goal in this case is to improve readability rather than speed (The approach taken here is to _wait for every promise_, so items will be processed sequentially, rather than in parallel as `Promise.all` does)
+The goal in this case is to improve readability rather than speed (Two approaches are possible; either to _wait for every promise_, so items will be processed sequentially.
+The other is to start processing every input alement at once.)

 ## Transducer constructors